LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/Custom_Inner_Stepper/Description.rst

    **Return value:**
-      An :c:type:`MRIStepInnerEvolveFn` should return 0 if successful, a positive value if a recoverable error occurred, or a negative value if it failed unrecoverably.
+      An :c:type:`MRIStepInnerEvolveFn` should return 0 if successful, a positive value if a recoverable error occurred (i.e., the function could be successful if called over a smaller time interval :math:`[t0,tout]`), or a negative value if it failed unrecoverably.

    **Example codes:**
       * ``examples/arkode/CXX_parallel/ark_diffusion_reaction_p.cpp``